xyproto/jumpline.vim/README.md

 # Jumpline

-A solid keybinding for `ctrl-l` for ViM and NeoVim, for jumping to a specific line, the top or to the bottom of a file.
+A solid keybinding for `ctrl-l` for ViM and NeoVim, for jumping to a specific line, to the top or to the bottom of a file.

 ---